Canyala/create-script-lib/README.md

 *The reasons for wrapping AS code with TS code is that it creates an encapsulation layer for code that use the library.
 Logic can be moved between the TS layer and the AS layer and vice versa if warranted, without affecting client code.*

-*Data structures like arrays, strings and complex objects require special handling since assemblyscript (actually [webassembly](https://webassembly.org/)) and typescript (actually javascript) use memory differently.*
+*Data structures like arrays, strings and complex objects require special handling since assemblyscript ([webassembly](https://webassembly.org/) under the hood) and typescript (javascript under the hood) manage memory differently.*

-*These differences can be mitigated in the TS layer and thus be hidden from client code.
+*These interop differences can be mitigated in the TS layer and thus be hidden from client code.
 The ability to implement unit tests in typescript also improves the developer experience as well as the quality of a library.*

 ### 1.2.
 Releases